M.J. Murdock Charitable Trust Innovation & Design Center (IDC or makerspace)

 Students learn innovation and design in "makerspace"

 These days they also learn by building, constructing, and creating things in the school’s M.J.
-Murdock Charitable Trust Innovation & Design Center.
+Murdock Charitable Trust Innovation & Design Center, located next to the Hamersly Library.

 Funded in part with a grant from the M.J.
 Murdock Charitable Trust, the center -- often referred to as a "makerspace" -- is filled with 3-D printers, laser cutters, computer-driven routers, jewelry making tools, sewing machines, woodworking equipment, a large-format printer, and electronics equipment.